Top of the page

-As a girl starts to become a woman, her body goes through many changes.
+As a girl goes through puberty, her body goes through many changes.
 Besides breast growth, her hips round and she gets pubic and underarm hair.
 She may start her period.
-In most cases, a delay in these body changes is just a sign that she is becoming a woman a little more slowly.
-Delayed breast growth runs in some families.
-Some medical conditions, such as diabetes and asthma, may cause a delay.
+In most cases, a delay in these body changes is not a reason for concern.
+Some medical conditions may cause a delay.
 Hormone levels also play a role in body changes.
-If you and your doctor are concerned about the delayed breast growth, your daughter's hormone levels can be tested.
+If you and your doctor are concerned about the delayed breast growth, your child's hormone levels can be tested.
 If a medical cause is found, your doctor may treat it.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.